zilishen/documentation/content/nms/nms-resilience.md

 ### Install NGINX Management Suite on Kubernetes

-For resilient deployments, we recommend [installing NGINX Management Suite on Kubernetes](({{< relref "/nms/installation/kubernetes/deploy-instance-manager.md">}})).
+For resilient deployments, we recommend [installing NGINX Management Suite on Kubernetes]({{< relref "/nms/installation/kubernetes/deploy-instance-manager.md" >}}).
 With Kubernetes, you'll get the benefits of persistent volumes and automated recovery for a reliable control plane.